phoebebright/try_rasa/data/nlu.md

 - whats the weather
 - weather?

+## intent:how_to_enter
+- where do I enter?
+- where can I enter?
+- who is doing the entries?
+- how do I enter?

 ## intent:whats_on
 - what's on now?
 - show me the schedule
 - whats on
 - schedule
 - what's on in [arena 1](arena)
+- which competition is happening in [arena 1](arena)

+## intent:competitor
+- competitor
+- I am a competitor

+## synonym: session
+- competition
+- clinic
+- class
+- competitions
+- clinics
+- classes